janvishah21/emotion_prediction/README.md

 # Real Time Emotion Prediction
 A deep CNN to classify the facial emotion into 7 categories.
 The model is trained on the **FER-2013** dataset which was a part of kaggle FER-2013 challenge.
 This dataset consists of 35887 grayscale, 48x48 sized face images with **7 categories** as follows : angry, disgusted, fearful, happy, neutral, sad, surprised.
+We have used haar cascade method for face detection.
+We create softmax scores for all 7 categories and emotion with maximum score is displayed.

 ## Dependencies
 To install all required dependencies, run `pip install -r requirements.txt`